Osorkon21/step-by-step-app/README.md

 ## Image

 ```
-Below: image of the step-by-step webpage that was created.
+Below: image of the homepage for step-by-step app that was created.
 ```
 ![README.file](./assets/pic1.png)